Lecrae: Early life

-Early career (2004–2011)
+2004–2011: Career beginnings

 In 2004, five years after his conversion, Lecrae teamed up with Ben Washer to found Reach Records, and at the age of 25 he released his first album, Real Talk.
-The following year it was re-released by Cross Movement Records and reached No. 29 on the Billboard Gospel Albums chart, staying on the chart for 12 weeks.
+The following year it was re-released by Cross Movement Records and reached number 29 on the Billboard Gospel Albums chart, staying on the chart for 12 weeks.
 The album later received a nomination at the 2007 Stellar Awards.
 In 2005, Lecrae co-founded the non-profit organization ReachLife Ministries (no longer operational since April 2015), which equipped local Christian leaders with tools, media, curriculum, and conferences that were based on the teachings of the Bible and relevant to hip-hop culture.
 Also in 2005, the debut album of 116 Clique, The Compilation Album, was released.

 After the success of Real Talk, Lecrae then released his second studio album on August 15, 2006.
-After the Music Stops charted at No. 5 on the Billboard Gospel Albums chart, No. 7 on the Billboard Christian Albums chart and No. 16 on the Billboard Heatseeker Album charts, and received a nomination for a Dove Award, as did the single "Jesus Muzik", featuring Trip Lee.
-In 2007, 116 Clique released its second album, 13 Letters, reaching No. 10 on the Gospel Albums chart and No. 29 on the Christian Albums chart.
-116 Clique also released the remix EP Amped, which peaked at No. 24 on the Gospel Albums chart.
+After the Music Stops charted at number five on the Billboard Gospel Albums chart, number seven on the Billboard Christian Albums chart and number 16 on the Billboard Heatseeker Album charts, and received a nomination for a Dove Award, as did the single "Jesus Muzik", featuring Trip Lee.
+In 2007, 116 Clique released its second album, 13 Letters, reaching number ten on the Gospel Albums chart and number 29 on the Christian Albums chart.
+116 Clique also released the remix EP Amped, which peaked at number 24 on the Gospel Albums chart.

-On October 8, 2008, Lecrae's third album, Rebel, entered the Billboard charts at No. 60 with 9,800 units sold and topped the Billboard Gospel Album charts for two weeks, the first hip-hop album to do so.
-It also charted at No. 2 on the Christian Albums chart and No. 15 on the Top Independent charts.
+On October 8, 2008, Lecrae's third album, Rebel, entered the Billboard charts at number 60 with 9,800 units sold and topped the Billboard Gospel Album charts for two weeks, the first hip-hop album to do so.
+It also charted at number two on the Christian Albums chart and number 15 on the Top Independent charts.
 In 2009, the album received a nomination at the 40th Dove Awards, as did the Flame song "Joyful Noise", which featured Lecrae and John Reilly.
 2009 also saw Lecrae's first film role, when he appeared in the documentary Uprise Presents: Word from the Street by the UK-based TV channel OHTV.
 In 2009, he moved to Atlanta and he helped establish Blueprint Church (Southern Baptist Convention).